Michael Beckley: Directing

 Michael Beckley was resident director on The Rocky Horror Show for Australian and New Zealand tours during the 1990s.
 He began in the chorus as a Phantom and then became Dance Captain.
 After the first one-year tour, director Nigel Triffitt offered Beckley the position of assistant director for the show's New Zealand tour.
 This position was changed to Resident Director when the show began a new Australian tour starring Jason Donovan in Perth.

 Triffitt also used Beckley as his assistant for a revival of his 1990 Melbourne International Arts Festival hit production of Moby Dick for Sydney Theatre Company in 1998.

-Beckley continued to direct through the late 1990s on shows such as The Seventh Knob (Belvoir St Theatre, downstairs), Leader of the Pack (Laycock St Theatre, Gosford, 1996, return season 1997), Damn Yankees (full charity fund-raiser production, 1999) and assisted Jeremy Sims on the hugely successful Pork Chop production of Rosencrantz and Guildenstern Are Dead (Belvoir St Theatre, upstairs) and then again on the same company's production of Hamlet, again at Belvoir St Theatre.
-Beckley also directed The Players for Pork Chop Productions at The Stables Theatre in Sydney.
+Beckley continued to direct through the late 1990s on shows such as The Seventh Knob (Belvoir St Theatre), Leader of the Pack (Laycock St Theatre, Gosford, 1996, return season 1997), Damn Yankees (full charity fund-raiser production, 1999) and assisted Jeremy Sims on the hugely successful Pork Chop Production of Rosencrantz and Guildenstern Are Dead (Belvoir St Theatre) and then again on the same company's production of Hamlet.
+Beckley also directed The Players for Pork Chop Productions at The Stables Theatre, Sydney.